kauffecup/kauffecup.github.io/posts/_posts/2015-08-19-connecting-to-services-locally.markdown

 layout: post
 title: "Connecting to Bluemix Services Locally"
 tags: bluemix
+description: >
+  How to connect to IBM Bluemix (or any Cloud Foundry provider) services when running your development environment.
 ---

 When developing, it's nice to run locally and connect to the same services and